About tualatin valley academy handbells

 Ring of Fire traveled extensively, performing at 2 presidential inaugurations, performing with the Boston Pops, and doing numerous other concerts and TV appearances both locally and abroad.

 In 2015 Michael Blackburn, a member of the original Ring of Fire bell choir, felt nudged by God to restart the handbell choir at TVA.
 He gained the support of the school administration and staff, and TVA Bells was born.
+This year he has about 60 students in the TVA Bells program from 3rd-12th grade.

 Stay tuned to see where the kids go on this crazy journey!